marimeireles/psychonautgirl/blog/_posts/2019-03-16-new-layout-for-psychonaut.md

 ---
 layout: post
-title: "Psychonautgirl's design & how to make a self-drawing draw with processing"
+title: "Psychonautgirl's design & how to make a self-drawing drawing with processing"
 comments: true
 description: "A new design for psychonaut girl"
 keywords: "design"